Kenneth E. Bailey: Life

 Bailey was born in Bloomington, Illinois.
-He spent 40 years (1955–1995) teaching in Egypt, Lebanon, Palestine, Israel and Cyprus.
+He spent 40 years (1955–1995) teaching in Egypt, Lebanon, Israel and Cyprus.
 He had a degree in Arabic and literature, systematic theology and wrote his dissertation in the field of New Testament.
 He was ordained by the Presbyterian Church (USA).
 Since 1962 he taught for the Near East School of Theology in Beirut (since 1974 as professor for New Testament studies), where he founded the Institute for Middle Eastern New Testament Studies.
 From 1985 to 1995, he taught at the Ecumenical Institute for Theological Research in Jerusalem.
 He taught at Princeton University and was associate professor of theology in Dubuque, McCormick and Pittsburgh as well as the Fuller Theological Seminary in Los Angeles.

-In 1990, Bailey moved to Nicosia, Cyprus and became Canon Theologian of the Anglican Episcopal Diocese of Cyprus and the Gulf.
+In 1990, Bailey moved to Nicosia, Cyprus, and became Canon Theologian of the Anglican Episcopal Diocese of Cyprus and the Gulf.
 In June 1997, he became Canon Theologian of the Episcopal Diocese of Pittsburgh of the Episcopal Church (United States).
 Bailey resided in New Wilmington, Pennsylvania.

 Bailey died on May 23, 2016, at the age of 85.

+Reception

+Kenneth Bailey's works have made a tremendous impact on scholarship studying the oral traditions behind the New Testament on par with that of Werner Kelber, with titans of the field James Dunn and N. T. Wright utilizing his work.